Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Empirical results

-Figures \ref{fig:stock_normalized} and \ref{fig:stock_unnormalized} show the local average coverage rates obtained using the normalized and unnormalized conformity scores on four different stocks.
-For reference, Figure \ref{fig:stock_prices} in the Appendix shows the prices of the stocks over the same period.
 All four stocks demonstrate obvious price swings leading to clear distribution shifts in the data.
-As expected, FACI is able to adapt to both the presence and size of these shifts and obtain a local coverage rate near the target level of $1-\alpha = 0.9$ over all time steps and conditions.
-Moreover, we find that the variation in the local coverage rate is similar for both FACI and the i.i.d.
-Bernoulli sequence indicating that we have successfully recovered the best possible classical performance.
+Similar to our simulated examples, we find that DtACI is able adapt to both the presence and size of these shifts and obtain a local coverage rate near the target level of $1-\alpha = 0.9$ over all time steps and conditions.
+Overall, the size of the distribution shifts in these environments appears relatively constant, and thus AgACI produces nearly identical results to DtACI.
+Perhaps the only exception to this is the Fannie Mae data in Figure \ref{fig:stock_normalized} for which there is a small time window near the 2009 financial crisis where AgACI is slow to react to the sharp rise in volatility.
+Finally, we find that MVP shows minimal adaptivity to the underlying shifts throughout and often performs nearly identically to the fixed baseline method.